sklinkert/ghost/README.md

-# Go Client for Ghost Blogs
+# Unofficial Go Client for Ghost Blogs

+Not affiliated in any way with Ghost.org.

 [Ghost](https://ghost.org/) Client (ContentAPI + AdminAPI)